GliderGeek/PySoar/README.txt

 assumptions:
-- turnpoints are always sectors
+- turnpoints are always circles
 - no AAT
 - no ENL logging
 - no restart after 1st turnpoint